-To configure No Authentication (SSL):
+To configure SSL:

-- 1. Set the AuthMech configuration key for the DSN to 5 - 2.
-Optionally, configure the driver to allow the common name of a CA-issued certificate to not match the host name of the Impala server by setting the CAIssuedCertNamesMismatch key to 1.
+- 1. Open the .odbc.ini configuration file in a text editor. - 2.
+To enable SSL connections, set the SSL connection attribute to 1 - 3.
+To allow self-signed certificates from the server, set the AllowSelfSignedServerCert attribute to 1 - 4.
+To allow the common name of a CA-issued SSL certificate to not match the host name of the Impala server, set the CAIssuedCertNamesMismatch attribute to 1 - 5.
+To configure the driver to load SSL certificates from a specific PEM file, set the TrustedCerts attribute to the path of the file.

-For self-signed certificates, the driver always allows the common name of the certificate to mismatch the host name.

-3. To configure the driver to load SSL certificates from a specific file, set the TrustedCerts key to the path of the file.

-To use the trusted CA certificates PEM file that is installed with the driver, do not specify a value for the TrustedCerts key.
+To use the trusted CA certificates PEM file that is installed with the driver, do not specify a value for the TrustedCerts attribute.